DovahCraft/R-and-Python-Data-Wrangling/README.md

 + ggplot2 is a good plotting library for R. <br>
 + Importing datasets from a package and from a url.
 + Rmd files instead of Jupyter
++ MUCH BETTER wrangling functions within the tidyverse and dplyr.
+Chapter 4 was a pain with Python Pandas.
+Far too verbose.

 <h3>Python</h3>